Gatwick Airport: Air India passengers stranded on plane

 Passengers were stranded on a plane on the tarmac at Gatwick Airport for more than eight hours after fog caused their flight to be diverted.

 The Air India flight was on its way from Mumbai to Heathrow Airport when the weather conditions forced it to divert to Gatwick at about 08:00 BST.

 It resumed its journey at 17:00 BST, arriving at Heathrow 20 minutes later.

 A spokesman for the Sussex airport said the airline had to wait for a crew before it could complete its journey.

-Sussex Police were called to the flight to prevent a breach of the peace as tempers among passengers flared.'No food'
+Sussex Police were called to the flight to prevent a breach of the peace as tempers among passengers flared.

 A BBC World Service reporter on board said the mood on the plane became heated.